-- Definition - Total of Administrators work location base salary divided by the Teacher FTE. - Note: - Teachers that have a Position FTE salary under the minimum amount indicated in the Minimum Salary field specified in the Position Code table are excluded from this metric as this data is considered erroneous - Teachers that have a Position FTE salary over the maximum amount indicated in the Maximum Salary field in the Position Code table are excluded from this metric as this data is considered erroneous - Minimum and maximum exclusions apply both the numerator and denominator of this metric. - o Position FTE Salary is the Base Salary divided by the Position FTE - Formula - $\circ$ $\sum$ (Administrator's Position Base Salary) ÷ (Total Administrator Position FTE)
+- Definition - Total of Administrators work location base salary divided by the Administrator FTE. - o Note: - Administrators that have a Position FTE salary under the minimum amount indicated in the Minimum Salary field specified in the Position Code table are excluded from this metric as this data is considered erroneous - Administrators that have a Position FTE salary over the maximum amount indicated in the Maximum Salary field in the Position Code table are excluded from this metric as this data is considered erroneous - Minimum and maximum exclusions apply both the numerator and denominator of this metric. - Position FTE Salary is the Base Salary divided by the Position FTE - Formula - Σ (Administrator's Position Base Salary) ÷ (Total Administrator Position FTE)